gleam-lang/website/frequently-asked-questions.md

 Yes!

-Gleam is a production-ready and the the Erlang and JavaScript runtimes it runs on are extremely mature and battle-tested.
+Gleam is a production-ready programming language and the Erlang and JavaScript runtimes it runs on are extremely mature and battle-tested.
 Gleam is ready for mission critical workloads.